 - Install the utility Display Driver Uninstaller.
 You can continue without this step but this ensures that there are no remnants of the drivers.

 - After installing Display Driver Uninstaller (DDU), launch your computer in safe mode.
-You can learn how to boot your computer into safe mode by reading our article on it.

 - After booting your computer into safe mode, launch the application which was just installed.